Emerich Dembrovschi: Club career

 Dembrovschi was born on 6 October 1945 in Câmpulung la Tisa, Romania and began playing football in the Romanian lower leagues at Foresta Sighet and Victoria Roman.
 In 1967 he was transferred to SC Bacău where he was wanted by coach Constantin Teașcă.
 He helped the team get promoted in Divizia A, a competition where he made his debut on 20 August 1967 under coach Nicolae Dumitru in a 2–1 victory against Steaua București in which he scored a goal.
-Dembrovschi participated in SC Bacău's 1969–70 Inter-Cities Fairs Cup campaign, playing seven games, scoring a hat-trick against Floriana and a brace against Skeid, helping the club reach the quarter-finals where they were eliminated by Arsenal who eventually won the competition.
+Dembrovschi participated in SC Bacău's 1969–70 Inter-Cities Fairs Cup campaign, playing seven games, scoring a hat-trick against Floriana and a brace against Skeid, helping the club reach the quarter-finals where they were eliminated by the eventual champion Arsenal.

 In 1974, Dembrovschi went to Politehnica Timișoara where he won the 1979–80 Cupa României, being used by coach Ion Ionescu the entire match in the 2–1 win over Steaua București in the final.
 In the following season he helped them eliminate Celtic in the 1980–81 European Cup Winners' Cup and reached another Cupa României final where Ionescu used him as a starter in the 6–0 loss to Universitatea Craiova.
-Dembrovschi made his last Divizia A appearance on 17 June 1981, playing for Politehnica in a 1–1 draw against Chimia Râmnicu Vâlcea, having a total of 385 appearances with 108 goals scored in the competition, also totaling 15 matches with five goals in European competitions (including seven appearances with five goals netted in the Inter-Cities Fairs Cup).
+Dembrovschi made his last Divizia A appearance on 17 June 1981, playing in Politehnica's 1–1 draw against Chimia Râmnicu Vâlcea, totaling 385 appearances with 108 goals in the competition and 15 matches with five goals in European competitions (including seven appearances with five goals in the Inter-Cities Fairs Cup).
 Among these goals, two were scored in the West derby against UTA Arad, contributing to two victories for Politehnica.